galicae/python-novice/episodes/04-built-in.md

   - Do this several times to expand the information returned.
 - Option 2: Type the function name in a cell with a question mark after it.
 Then run the cell.

-## Python reports a syntax error when it can't understand the source of a program.
+## Python reports a syntax error when it can't understand the source of a program

 - Won't even try to run the program if it can't be parsed.